 The PicoPix Max is a true portable projector, coming in at 5.35 x 5.38 x 1.87 inches.
 At the base of the device is an area you can connect a tripod to.
 On the back of the top there are the android buttons you would expect including the back button, home button, menu, and volume buttons.
 Above the buttons is the touch pad for interacting with everything on the projector.

 On the front side you obviously have the projector bulb and on the back side you have the connection slots.
 Starting from the far left there is the power button which is self explanatory, then you have the Micro SD car slot followed by the HDMI, USB, audio port, and then two USB-C ports.

 The PicoMax has Full HD 1080p native resolution with 800 Color Lumens.
 What will blow your mind is that 4k is also supported.
 The screen size can rage from 30 to 120 inches and with 800 Lumens the quality is impressive.
-For those out there that have an interest in projects, lumens essentially measures brightness.
+For those out there that have an interest in projectors, lumens essentially measures brightness.
 The number of lumens needed for quality depends on a few factors.
-The size of the screen you will be projecting, and how bright it is in the room or area that you are in while using the projector.
+The size of the screen you will be projecting, and how bright it is in the room or area that you are in while using it.

 The native resolution is 1920 by 1080 however as mentioned before the PicoPix Max does have support for 4k which is wonderful.
-You can expect an aspect ration of 16 by 9 and a diagonal range of 75 centimeters to 305 centimeters.
+You can expect an aspect ratio of 16 by 9 and a diagonal range of 75 centimeters to 305 centimeters.
 There is auto focus so you don’t have to worry about adjusting the lens as you might find yourself doing on an older home theater projector.